When the clock strikes 5 PM, it’s quitting time! Well, maybe for everyone else.

 If you’re not keeping a close eye on your work schedule (as well as your social calendar), unexpected events can easily pop up and ruin your productivity.
 Just when you think you have a free night to work on your freelance projects, your other boss calls you to remind you about the charity gala you’re required to attend that same night.

-To help keep your priorities straight (and your sanity intact), take a few moments over the weekend to think through your schedule for the week.
+To help keep your priorities straight, take a few moments over the weekend to think through your schedule for the week.
 For example, maybe there’s a meeting or happy hour you want to attend on Wednesday night, so you’ll need to shift the majority of your evening work to Monday and Tuesday.

 Once you see your workload distributed throughout the week, you can also make a smart decision about anything else that pops up—if you have to decline a dinner invitation, you’ll know way ahead of time (saving you those awkward last minute “I’m so sorry, but I have to ditch tonight” phone calls).
 In the long run, you’ll be able to get your work done more efficiently—and fit in some time for the fun stuff, too.

 Give Yourself Some Time Off